catsocks/sebo-tools/README.md

 # Sebo Magic

-A collection of small tools for managing photos of products.
+A collection of small tools for managing photos of products that I made for myself.

 _Sebo_ stands for second-hand book shop in Portuguese.